lillianTheuma/Thermostat_API/README.md

 The purpose of this API is to act as a home automation system in regards to temperature control.
 Setup is required, including custom programming on temperature sensors and on room to room heating systems.

-Note, this is not an API for use by regular uses, it is built for automated systems.
+Note, this is not an API for use by regular use by human users, it is built for automated systems.

-Instructions on setting up

-This README would normally document whatever steps are necessary to get the application up and running.
+SETUP instructions

 * Ruby version
   2.6.5